-Tan France Net Worth 2020 | Whats is Tan France's Net Worth?
+What is Queer Eye's Tan France's Net Worth?

 How Did Tan France Earn His Money?

 As mentioned earlier, Tan France acquired a whole lot of experience in the world of fashion before he appeared on ‘Queer Eye.’
-The fashion designer used to be the company director of Shade Clothing back 2011.
+The fashion designer used to be the company director of Shade Clothing back in 2011.
 Soon after this, he started his own line of fashion, known as Kingdom & State, which involved clothing designs that followed Mormon clothing guidelines.
 He also started two smaller fashion brands and his designs were often purchased by the bigger retailers of the industry such as ModCloth and Forever 21.
 One major financing choice that allowed him to grow his business was his decision to not hire any employees for the first two years.

 After selling off all three of his businesses, the designer shot up to fame with his appearance in ‘Queer Eye’.
 He started to appear on television quite often and was even featured in the music video for Taylor Swift‘s song “You Need to Calm Down.”
-Apart from that, over the years, he also appeared in episodes of several shows such as ‘Don’t Watch This’, ‘Nailed It!‘, ‘Crazy Ex-Girlfriend’, ‘Lip Sync Battle‘, ‘Big Mouth‘, ‘The Big Process’, among many others.
-In 2020, he also made an appearance in ‘The Great British Bake Off‘ to raise funds for Stand Up To Cancer and was also announced as the co-host of Netflix series ‘Next In Fashion‘ with Alexa Chung.
+Apart from that, over the years, he also appeared in episodes of several shows such as ‘Don’t Watch This’, ‘Nailed It!‘, ‘Crazy Ex-Girlfriend’, ‘Lip Sync Battle‘, ‘Big Mouth’, ‘The Big Process’, among many others.
+In 2020, he also proudly made an appearance in ‘The Great British Bake Off‘ to raise funds for Stand Up To Cancer and has since even evolved into the co-host of Netflix series ‘Next In Fashion‘ with Gigi Hadid.

 Apart from that, France also released his own personal memoir, titled “Naturally Tan”, which is a New York Times Bestseller.
-Recently, in March 2020, he also acquired a $2.5 million home in the Hollywood Hills, and in 2017, he paid $800,000 for the renovation and remodeling of his property in Salt Lake City.
+We should even mention he acquired a $2.5 million home in the Hollywood Hills in March 2020, and in 2017, he paid $800,000 for the renovation and remodeling of his property in Salt Lake City.
+It’s actually in the latter Utah property that he primarily resides with his husband and their two sons.

-What is Tan France’s Net Worth?
+Tan France’s Net Worth

-As of 2020, Tan France’s net worth is estimated to be $6 Million, which has almost doubled since 2018.
+As of 2024, Tan France’s net worth is estimated to be $8 Million, which has more than doubled since 2018.
 All of this is a culmination of his appearances in several shows, his previous businesses, his real estate properties, his memoir, his work as an English fashion designer, and of course, his role in ‘Queer Eye.’
-In addition, his husband, Rob France, who he met on a dating website, is a nurse by profession and occasionally works as an illustrator as well.
-(Featured Image Credits: Netflix)
+In addition, his husband, Rob France, whom he met on a dating site, is a nurse by profession and occasionally works as an illustrator as well.

 Read More: Shows Like Queer Eye